So who are the men in suits, and how Michael Armitage saved this painting.

 Innocence

-In my proposal, I broke the composition into three sections:
+In my proposal, I broke the composition into three sections.
+I was considering painting it as a triptych.

 preparatory drawing for a painting - the three graces